IgniteUI/app-builder-docfx/en/getting-started.md

 ## Report an issue or send feedback

 [This repository](https://github.com/IgniteUI/app-builder) is intended for issues and feature requests submission, as well as for general product discussions, questions and any feedback that you want to share.
+You can also <a href="mailto:feedback@indigo.design">send us an email</a>.
 ## Additional Resources
 <div class="divider--half"></div>